 Holidaymakers can easily choose from the different accommodation types offered on the island.
 There are secluded resorts that offer a peaceful countryside feel.
 On the other hand, some guests may prefer to stay in beachside cottages where they have easy access to the sea.
 Cat Island vacation options are abundant, but there are no five star hotels here.
 This is a place off of the beaten path!

 Reaching Cat Island is possible via air and sea transportation.
 There are scheduled domestic and international flights to the island via the Arthur’s Town Airport and the New Bight Airport.
 Guests may also opt to fly via chartered flights upon request.
-By sea, a public mailboat service travels to the island from Nassau per week.
+By sea, a public mailboat service travels to the island from Nassau per week same as what you can do with Gold Coast luxury boat hire if you get one.
 The island is also home to a marina, so guests with private boats are also welcome to dock there – just make sure that all the necessary requirements with the Customs and Immigration have been cleared.